MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-connection.md

 | --- | --- |
 |`session`|If TRUE, create a remote session in R Server. <br>If FALSE, do not create any remote R sessions.|
 |`commandline`|If TRUE, creates a REMOTE command line in the R console.
 REMOTE command line is used to interact with the remote R session.
 This means that after the authenticated connection is made, the user will be executing R commands remotely until they switch back to the local command line or logout.
 Parameter is only valid if session parameter is TRUE.|

+### Access tokens

+Once you authenticate with Active Directory or Azure Active Directory, an [access token](../operationalize/security-access-tokens.md) is returned.
+This access token is then passed in the request header of every subsequent `mrsdeploy` request.

+Keep in mind that every API call and every `mrsdeploy` function requires authentication with R Server.
+If the user does not provide a valid login, an `Unauthorized` HTTP `401` status code is returned.

 ## Remote connection states
 These `session` and `commandline` login parameters are subtle yet can produce bold context switches from your local R workspace.
 Depending on their values, you can end up in one of three post authentication command line states in the R console: